MarkAZhang/cheat-sheets/jest.md

 wrapper.state('svgWidth')
 ```

-Need to explicit call re-render.
+If you need the component to re-render, you will need to call `update`.
 ```
 wrapper.update()
 ```

-Use 'prop' to get attributes.
+Use `prop` to get attributes.
-Use 'toContain' to do substring matching.
+Use `toContain` to do substring matching.
 ```
 const imageTransform = wrapper.find('img').prop('style').transform
 expect(imageTransform).toContain('translate(100px, 100px)')
 ```

-Use 'toBe' to do exact matching.
+Use `toBe` to do exact matching.
 ```
 expect(wrapper.prop('value')).toBe('new value')
 ```